 Welcome to the Polysomnography Program at Montgomery College

-The Polysomnography Certificate Program is proud to be accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Polysomnography Technology Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 CAAHEP accreditation certifies the program's substantial compliance with the rigorous, nationally accepted accreditation standards as outlined by the Committee on Accreditation of Polysomnographic Technologist Education (CoAPSG).
-Additionally, CAAHEP accreditation is the educational route into Polysomnographic Technology that is a recognized pathway into Sleep Technologist Licensure in the State of Maryland as well as in Washington DC.
+Additionally, CAAHEP accreditation is the educational route into Polysomnographic Technology that is a recognized pathway into Sleep Technologist Licensure in the State of Maryland as well as in Washington D.C.